 This command returns nothing because we got no jobs associated with this shell session.

-The basic function of the bg command is to send a foreground job to the background.
 Let's initiate a sleep command to see how the bg command can be used to send a foreground job to the background.

 sleep 60

 This will create an empty job in the system memory for 60 seconds and the control over the command line will be lost immediately.
-Let's suspend the job by pressing the ctrl+Z keys on the keyboard as shown in the following.
+Let's suspend the job by pressing the CTRL+Z keys on the keyboard as shown in the following.

 Next, we will call the bg command to resume the suspended sleep job in the background.
 As discussed, the stopped job number should be passed to the bg command as follows.
 The job number is 1 in this example.